 One theory is that some women are anatomically more inclined to orgasm than others.
 This is based on an analysis of two studies that demonstrate women who have a shorter distance between their clitoris and their urinary opening are more likely to have an orgasm during intercourse.

 The importance of the clitoris has gained traction when it comes to the female orgasm, which lends explanation as to why this might occur.
+A study on 833 undergraduate students found that clitoral knowledge was significantly correlated with the frequency of orgasm during masturbation, highlighting the role the clitoris has to play in sexual stimulation.
+So, if you're wondering how to make a woman orgasm, the key is in the clit.

 Although these theories don’t give us solid answers as to why men find it easier to achieve orgasm than women, they’re all underpinned by one common fact - every woman is different.
 So, getting to know your partner is the best way to achieve a mutual orgasm.